Doggy Delicacies: How to Make Healthy Dog Treats

 • 1 teaspoon of beef or vegetable gravy granules

 • Dissolve gravy granules in the hot water, then pour this into a mixing bowl

 • Add the flour, egg, and any of the other optional ingredients, and mix well

 • Knead the dough until it forms a ball, then roll it out until it’s about 0.5 inches thick

 • Cut into slices, or use your shaped mould, to make your chosen shaped biscuits, then place on a baking tray lined with greaseproof paper

 • Bake for 30 minutes, or until golden, then leave to cool before your dog can enjoy them

 Before making any tasty treats for your four-legged friend, consider any allergies or dislikes that they may have.
 Food allergies and intolerances are quite common, and can make feeding your dog very expensive when you’re discovering what they’re allergic to.
 If you’re considering making your own treats, always check you’re using dog-friendly ingredients, as some foods can be toxic to pets.
 If you take out pet insurance, you may be covered when it comes to vet fees should your pet come across any allergies.
 Here at Asda Money we have a range of pet insurance cover types available.
-Find out more about Asda Money Pet Insurance underwritten by Fairmead Insurance here.
+Find out more about Asda Money Pet Insurance here.
 Pre-existing medical conditions are not covered.